It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: May

-Description/Criteria: Available to individuals who are planning to attend college or university.
+Description/Criteria: Available to individuals planning to attend college or university.
 Must reside in the United States or Canada.
-Also, applicants must complete a 500-word essay on “How coffee makes a better person”.
+Also, applicants must complete a 500-word essay on “How coffee makes a better person.”

 Mary Margaret Kellogg Scholarship